shanmitchell/shanmitchell.github.io/samples/feature-launch-docs.md

 You can now refine AI-generated output in smaller, more controlled steps.
 Preview changes before applying them, and revert easily if the result isn’t what you expected.

-This update makes experimentation faster and more predictable—especially when exploring new ideas.
+This update makes experimentation faster and more predictable, especially when exploring new ideas.

 ---